python/cpython/Doc/library/sqlite3.rst

    (1983, "Monty Python's The Meaning of Life")

-You've now created an SQLite database using the :mod:`!sqlite3` module, inserted data and ran several SQL queries against it.
+You've now created an SQLite database using the :mod:`!sqlite3` module, inserted data and retrieved values from it in multiple ways.

 .. _SQL injection attacks: https://en.wikipedia.org/wiki/SQL_injection
 .. _cursors: https://en.wikipedia.org/wiki/Cursor_(databases)